-Pokémon Go PvP is a much requested feature - which means Player vs Player, a term popularised in other multiplayer games - allows players to participate in Trainer Battles with one another.
+Pokémon Go Battles are a much requested feature - this allows you to engage in PvP (or Player vs Player, a term popularised in other multiplayer games) against other people.

 This, alongside trading from earlier in 2018, means Pokémon Go is finally starting to catch with one of core handheld games in their original goals - allowing players to directly compete and swap their various catches.

 How to battle and train in Pokémon Go